chickenPopcorn/EqEq/src/README.md

 immediately)_.

-**Solution**: say you're developing "cool feature" against two new test files, `fail-cool-feature.eq` and `test-cool-feature.eq` and you want to not *immediately* if you break `test-helloworld.eq`:
+**Solution**: say you're developing "cool feature" against two new test files, `fail-cool-feature.eq` and `test-cool-feature.eq` and you want to know *immediately* if you break `test-helloworld.eq`:

 ```